cPanelScott/puppet-cpanel/README.md

 Allows you to add/remove a cpanel account.
 You must use the cpanel::baseconfig resource type when using this resource type.

+Note: A /bin/mail package needs to be installed for the email parameter to work If in doubt, run yum install mailx

 Examples
 --------